InnoCentCoder5497/Review-Classification/ReadMe.md

 - `Text Cleaning` : the notebook shows basic exploratory analysis and text cleaning.
 - `Batching and Model Training` : The notebook contains code for Batching using `Bucket-Iteratinng` technique and a `BaseModel`.
 - `Bidirectional LSTM with torchtext.ipynb` : The notebook uses `torchtext` and `spacy` for text preprocessing followed by training a Bi-LSTM model.
+- `Loading and Inference.ipynb` : The notebook loads the best Bi-LSTM model along with the vocabulary and show how to run inference from it.

 ## Model graphs
 - Base model Results <br> <br>